ZoreAnkit/url-shortener/README.md

 <!-- GETTING STARTED -->

 ## Getting Started

-This is admin panel with user login where users can create short urls.
-This projects uses laravel santum for authentication which is out of the box feature.

-This project uses Vue 3 in frontend with pinia store for managing state along with services to create api calls to insert/update/select.

-This project consist of static pricing page.
-Users are allowed to create atmost 10 short urls.

-Future update:
-Users can buy packages to create more urls.

 sql file is included in repo to import directly in local database.
 Perform mentioned steps to have project running locally